-Zoho is famous for its all-in-one productivity suite, much like Microsoft 365, and its website builder—Zoho Sites—is efficient and powerful, offering over 190 templates and a code editor for those with the knowledge to get stuck in behind the scenes.
+Zoho is famous for its all-in-one productivity suite, and its Zoho Sites website builder is efficient and powerful, offering over 190 templates and a code editor for those with the knowledge to get stuck in behind the scenes.

-The interface is surprisingly user-friendly, and therefore easy for newbies to access.
+The interface is surprisingly user-friendly, and easy for newbies to access.
 There are also a good deal of in-house add-ons for marketing and customer management, which businesses will appreciate.
-While there’s no forever free plan, the two paid plans are reasonably priced, with a lot of scope for scaling via paid add-ons as your site expands.
+While there’s no forever-free plan, both paid plans are reasonably priced, with scope for scaling via paid add-ons as your site expands.

-Starter ($5 per site a month) has restrictions on storage, bandwidth, and maximum file size, as well as the number of pages your site can have, but it's sufficient for a simple website.
+Starter ($5 per site a month) has restrictions on storage, bandwidth, and maximum file size, as well as the number of pages you can have, but it's sufficient for a simple site.
 Pro ($17 per site a month) has much higher limits, alongside additional tools like built-in newsletter subscriptions and blog scheduling.

-In terms of paid add-ons, you can also add more pages ($50 a year), contributors ($20 a year), and a portal for 1,000 members ($50 a year) should you need to.
-You can also take advantage of the entire Zoho office suite, including project management and database creation software.
+In terms of paid add-ons, you can add more pages ($50 a year), contributors ($20 a year), and a portal for 1,000 members ($50 a year).
+You can also take advantage of the entire Zoho suite, including project management and database creation software.

-There are a few downsides, especially when it comes to compatibility, however, as there isn't a lot of support for third-party applications.
-Thankfully, Zoho’s office applications are able to plug many of these holes with equally good alternatives.
+There are a few downsides, especially when it comes to compatibility, as there isn't a lot of support for third-party applications.
+Thankfully, Zoho’s apps are able to plug many of these holes with equally good alternatives.

 |Cost per month/year||$5 / $8 (per month)||$17 / $23 (per month)|

 |Customer support||24/7 (with extra payment)||24/7 (with extra payment)|